 - 5.3.1 Dartmoor's town centres are at the heart of its communities, providing shops, services and facilities which serve a wide variety of people, businesses and organisations.
 Many of Dartmoor's town centres are small and particularly sensitive to changing consumer demands and competition. - 5.3.2 Dartmoor's town centres are defined as the areas of Local Centres and Rural Settlements where main town centre uses are concentrated, including retail, leisure, entertainment, offices, arts, cultural and tourism uses (see Appendix D for full definition of Use Classes).
-They are not mapped, but are identifiable through the concentration of main town centre uses.
+They are identifiable through the concentration of main town centre uses, and described in more detail in the Settlement Profiles.